 Of course, it’s not the sharpest lens in the world, especially at the 200mm end (315mm equivalent), but it does feature image stabilisation and is a bargain to boot.

 The Best DSLR Lens for Travel Photography for Nikon Cameras

 For the longest time, the two main choices for photographers looking for camera gear were Nikon and Canon.
 That has certainly changed, but these two manufacturers definitely account for the highest percentage of cameras sold today.

 Because they’ve both been around for so long there are literally hundreds of lenses to choose from for each system, both made by the manufacturers themselves, and lenses made by third parties.

 Sifting through these choices to find the perfect travel lens is definitely a challenge, but I’ve narrowed down the various options to some of the best options to help you make an informed decision.

 This lens is only for crop sensors, but it offers an excellent range of focal lengths, a fast aperture range and it is known for producing very sharp images.
-It’s also very light, making it a great option for travel photography, and features image stabilisation.
+It’s also very light, making it a great option for travel photography, and features image stabilisation at a reasonable price.